larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The expectation is that the minimal actions necessary will be taken.
 Those who are directed to stop disrupting a forum must do so immediately.
 Further disruptions may lead to further corrective actions.
+Those who impose actions may rescind or amend them as circumstances warrant.

 All moderation actions that restrict participation privileges shall be periodically reported to the IESG,